saurabhacellere/flink/docs/dev/table/common.zh.md

 // create a TableEnvironment for specific planner batch or streaming val tableEnv = ... // see "Create a TableEnvironment" section

-// create a Table
+// register a Table
-tableEnv.connect(...).createTemporaryTable("table1")
+tableEnv.registerTable("table1", ...)           // or
+tableEnv.registerTableSource("table2", ...)
 // register an output Table
-tableEnv.connect(...).createTemporaryTable("outputTable")
+tableEnv.registerTableSink("outputTable", ...);

-// create a Table from a Table API query val tapiResult = tableEnv.from("table1").select(...)
+// create a Table from a Table API query val tapiResult = tableEnv.scan("table1").select(...)
-// create a Table from a SQL query val sqlResult  = tableEnv.sqlQuery("SELECT ...
-FROM table1 ...")
+// create a Table from an SQL query val sqlResult  = tableEnv.sqlQuery("SELECT ...
+FROM table2 ...")

 // emit a Table API result Table to a TableSink, same for SQL result tapiResult.insertInto("outputTable")